symmetriccurve/portfolio-2.0/src/myInterview/my-interview.md

 ### What do you like to build in day to day job ?
 I like building developer tools which can help developers to build more better things, so I like to build things that helps to build.

+---

+### What is a fun fact about you ?
+I can match a 3X3 Rubix cube in less than 3 minutes